 - 1. Advance the development, use, and value of automation and robotics in agri-food production. - 2.
-Support the creation of data-based decision-making tools that can be applied to reduce risk and optimise production. - Contribute to the implementation of a smart farm platform that: integrates partners; creates the context for testing, demonstrating, and scaling technologies; and trains tomorrow's workforce.
+Support the creation of data-based decision-making tools that can be applied to reduce risk and optimise production. - 3.
+Contribute to the implementation of a smart farm platform that: integrates partners; creates the context for validation/testing, and demonstrating technologies; and trains tomorrow's workforce.